C-Brown/C-Brown.github.io/_posts/2019-02-26-Shell-Reverse-TCP.md

 ```
 ### Redirect output
 Now that we have accepted the connection, we need to redirect in, out, & err.

-The return value for accept is the descriptor for the client connection, which will be used as an argument for dup2 in ebx.
-We can just move this from eax to ebx first.\
+The return value for accept is the descriptor for the client connection, which will be used as an argument for dup2 in the EBX register.
+We can just move this from EAX to EBX first.

-dup2(client_socket, 0);\
+dup2(client_socket, 0);

-dup2(client_socket, 1);\
+dup2(client_socket, 1);

-dup2(client_socket, 2);\
+dup2(client_socket, 2);

-This translates to:\
+This translates to:

-EAX - 0x3f\
+EAX - 0x3f

-EBX - return value from accept\
+EBX - return value from accept

 ECX - integer 2, 1, or 0

-Since this is the same call 3 times and the only difference is an increasing (*hint* or decreasing) int.. this looks like a loop would be best to use here.\
+Since this is the same call 3 times and the only difference is an increasing (*hint* or decreasing) int.. this looks like a loop would be best to use here.

 Luckily, our loop only needs to decrease from 2.
 ECX can be used as the counter AND the argument, which helps us out a lot here.

 Grab the syscall number for dup2:
 ```c
 cat /usr/
 ```
 There is a conditional jump in assembly called jns which means, as I understand it, "Jump No Sign".
 Which will take the jump until the Sign Flag is set.
-Easier description..
-Take the jump until the value becomes negative.\
+As an easier description..
+Take the jump until the value becomes negative.

 This conditional jump is perfect for us because it will include 0 in our loop before exiting.
 ```asm
         mov ebx, eax    ; client_socket arg